Home » By Dish Type » Soups and Salads » Best Italian Pasta Salad With Pepperoni

 red peppers being chopped

-While the pasta is chilling, chop the bell peppers into bite-sized pieces.
+While the pasta is cooling, chop the bell peppers into bite-sized pieces.

 Cut the tomatoes and olives in half.
-This will make them easier to pick up with a fork and ensure a more even distribution of flavors in every bite.
+This will make them easier to pick up with a fork and ensure a more even distribution in every bite.

 yellow peppers, orange peppers, cherry tomatoes, mini salami, black olives, mozzarella and parmesan on top of tricolor pasta in a bowl